Fusing Multi- and Hyperspectral Satellite Data for Harmful Algal Bloom Monitoring with Self-Supervised and Hierarchical Deep Learning: Results

 \subsubsection{Southern California}

-Table \ref{tab7} is the confusion matrix that summarizes the performance of our approach, using PACE for the S. CA 2024-2025 test case, when compared to the in situ sites.
-The same minimum radii are set for each area of study (2.5km for Florida and 10km for S. CA).
-The left side of the table is raw counts, and the right side is the translation into percentages.
-Figure \ref{fig10} depicts a single day and a single monthly average for over the entire region.
-Tables \ref{tab8} and \ref{tab9} detail the results for P. delicatissima and P. seriata in the same way.
-There was too little variation in A. spp. concentrations over this time period to generate products and do similar evaluations to the section \ref{subsubsec312}.
+Table \ref{tab7} presents the confusion matrix summarizing the performance of our approach using PACE for the S. CA 2024-2025 test case, compared to the in situ sites.
+The same minimum radii are set for each area of study \remove[]{(2.5km for Florida and 10km for Southern California)}.
+The left side of the table shows raw counts, and the right side shows the corresponding percentages.
+Figure \ref{fig10} depicts a single day and a single monthly average over the entire region.
+Tables \ref{tab8} and \ref{tab9} detail the results for P. delicatissima{\textit{P. delicatissima}} and P. seriata{\textit{P. seriata}} in the same way. \remove[]{There was too little variation in \textit{A. spp.} concentration over this time period to generate products and do similar evaluations to the section}